Green Homes Grant & Sustainable Warmth Fund

-Working in partnership, Halton Council and the Liverpool City Region Combined Authority has secured £11.3 million from the government's Green Homes Grant scheme.
-This will be split across the region's six local authorities to pay for work on improving the energy efficiency of around 570 homes in Halton to make them warmer, help cut carbon emissions and reduce energy costs.
+Working in partnership, Halton Council and the Liverpool City Region Combined Authority has secured £5.7 million from the government's Green Homes Grant scheme and Sustainable Warmth Fund.
+This will pay for work on improving the energy efficiency of around 570 homes in Halton to make them warmer, help cut carbon emissions and reduce energy costs.

 Who is eligible?